EduardoKenji/q-learning-maze-solver/README.md

 As of reinforcement learning, q-learning involves an agent, a set of states and set of actions.
 In my application:

-* The agent is an entity that wants to reach a target/goal position.
+* The agent is an entity (a yellow square) that wants to reach a target/goal position (a pink zone).
 * A state would be the current position of the agent.
 * A action would be the agent movement to an adjacent position.